rasul-isk/ProX/README.md

 # ProX
 Product Explorer (ProX) - Android application helping to find, compare and rate products from shops.
 I'd been built this project for 10 weeks (including all documents listed below) as a Bachelor Degree final project.
-Due to limited amount of time and final project standards (couldn't work in a team), I had done my best in back-end functionality and ***DIDN'T FOCUS on front-end design AT ALL***.
+Due to limited amount of time and diploma project standards (couldn't work in a team), I had done my best in back-end functionality and ***DIDN'T FOCUS on front-end design AT ALL***.

 <hr>